Q: How long have you been doing this?

 Q: All this sounds awesome.
 How do we book you?

 A: Great!
 I require a deposit and a signed contract to reserve your date.
-You can check out my rates page for information on pricing and packages.
 Once you’re ready to go, shoot me an email and let’s work out the details!